Pamela454/Sinatra-Portfolio-Project/README.md

-# Electronic Medical Record
+# E-Health Records

 TODO: This gem allows physicians to manage patient lists and for patients to also view their medical history and active medical problems.

 ## Prerequisites
-  Requires Ruby version 2.5.6 or later
+  Requires Ruby version 2.7.0 or later

 ## Installation